torvalds/linux/Documentation/driver-api/usb/URB.rst

 	struct urb *usb_alloc_urb(int isoframes, int mem_flags)

 Return value is a pointer to the allocated URB, 0 if allocation failed.
-The parameter isoframes specifies the number of isochronous transfer frames you want to schedule.
+The parameter isoframes specifies the number of isochroyesus transfer frames you want to schedule.
 For CTRL/BULK/INT, use 0.
-The mem_flags parameter holds standard memory allocation flags, letting you control (among other things) whether the underlying code may block or not.
+The mem_flags parameter holds standard memory allocation flags, letting you control (among other things) whether the underlying code may block or yest.

 To free an URB, use :c:func:`usb_free_urb`::